magentabusiness/magentabusiness.github.io/docs/pe/mobile/index.md

 ---
 layout: docwithnav-mobile-pe
-title: IoT Hub PE Mobile Application Documentation
+title: IoT Hub Mobile Application Documentation
-description: IoT Hub PE Mobile Application - starting point for your IoT mobile product
+description: IoT Hub Mobile Application - starting point for your IoT mobile product
 ---

-The IoT Hub PE Mobile Application is an open-source [project](https://github.com/thingsboard/flutter_thingsboard_pe_app) based on [Flutter](https://flutter.dev/).
+The IoT Hub Mobile Application is an open-source [project](https://github.com/thingsboard/flutter_thingsboard_pe_app) based on [Flutter](https://flutter.dev/).
 It allows you to build your own IoT mobile application **with minimum coding efforts**.

 This documentation can help you set up and run your first IoT mobile app, learn how to customize the app and publish it to Google Play or App Store.